Dauniusha/JS-project/README.md

 08.07.2021: Done visual ts lobby, header, footer.
 TODO: End animation ts lobby and do routing.
 09.07.2021: Done styles for lobby, animations, routing.
 TODO: Start do moves table.
 10.07.2021: Start do moves table.
 TODO: Do move recording and full game cycle.
+11.07.2021: Do statistics and add it in the game.
+TODO: Full game cycle.